tkreyche/I75W-Raymarine-Autopilot/README.md

 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 These are widely available in different configurations.
 The 2mm pitch offers higher LED density and a compact package.

-The display is not waterproof and will require a case.
-Later, I'll discuss a case build using low-reflective acrylic front panel.
-It's possible to buy a waterproof matrix, but they are expensive - intended for use in outdoor venues such a sports stadiums.
+The display is not waterproof and requires a case.
+Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
+It's possible to buy waterproof matrix display, but they are expensive - intended for use in outdoor venues such as sports stadiums.

 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable, about TK.
 The display is capable of fancy graphics but this version doesn't have any.
 Pimoroni has examples.
 The LED matrix is used because it's inexpensive, readily availble and updates quickly (unlike eink).